Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Rosemary is the symbol of remembrance.
 The scent helps improve brain function and stimulates memory.
 Rosemary can be used to help recall facts on demand.
 Scheduled to take a written test?
 Take a sprig of rosemary and sniff every few minutes for a better grade!
 Of course, homework and study is still required for an A.

 Rosemary is best known as a culinary herb.
 It is good with chicken, potatoes, and in stews.
 Add a pinch, wait a few minutes for flavors to blend, and then add more if needed.
-You do not want to add too much rosemary as it will overpower all other ingredients.
+You do not want to add too much rosemary as it will overpower all other ingredient flavors.

 Rosemary is packed with antioxidants.
 Rosemary is also known to contain compounds that prevent the breakdown of brain chemicals responsible for cognition and reasoning.
 Add rosemary to the diet and improved brain function is guaranteed.